abhi526691/Email-Agent/README.md

 - **LLM Classification**: Uses Gemini 2.5 Flash to intelligently categorize emails.
 - **Telegram Notifications**: Sends instant alerts for interviews, offers, and follow-ups.
 - **Automated Labeling**: Organizes your inbox by applying labels based on content.
+- **Continuous Monitoring**: Runs in the background and checks for new emails periodically.

 ## Setup